SachsLab/OpenMER/README.md

 The Blackrock NSP has its own [NeuroPort Central Suite](https://www.blackrockmicro.com/technical-support/software-downloads/) to manage the configuration of the device and to store data.
 However, its data visualization capabilities are rather limited and not suited for DBS MER.

-The NSP data stream is accessible via its open source API [CereLink](https://github.com/dashesy/CereLink) which includes a Python interface called `cerebus.cbpy`.
+The NSP data stream is accessible via an open source API [CereLink](https://github.com/dashesy/CereLink) which includes a Python interface called `cerebus.cbpy`.
 These are maintained by Sachs Lab member [Dr. Chadwick Boulay](https://github.com/cboulay).
 Most of our Neuroport DBS software is written in Python and much of it uses `cerebus.cbpy` and a custom [cerebuswrapper](https://github.com/SachsLab/cerebuswrapper) to communicate with the NSP.

 NeuroportDBS has 3 different applications for visualizing signals in real-time:
 * *SweepGUI* - Plots continuous signals in sweeps, optional high-pass filter, and sonifies a channel.